Xilinx/brevitas/src/brevitas_examples/llm/README.md

                         Merge LN affine params.
   --replace-rmsnorm     Replace HF RMSNorms with Torch one.
   --no-quantize         Disable quantization.
-  --no-float16          Disable float16 as base datatype and switch to
-                        float32.
   --scaling-min-val SCALING_MIN_VAL
                         Minimum value to clamp scale to when using bf16 or fp16 quantization.